mpnally/Terrifically-Simple-JSON/README.md

 ### When `self` is missing

 When the `self` name/value pair of a Terrifically Simple JSON object is missing, the object still must correspond to an entity in the API data model.
 A JSON object with no `self` should be read as a noun clause that references an entity.
-This example
+The following example
 ```JSON
 {
  "isA": "Person",